Shubhra-Duggal/Network-Automation/README.md

 ## Pexpect

 Pexpect is one the python modules that is used to control other applications.
 It 'spawns' a child application and responds to the expected pattern of queries, like a human user would do.
-It can be used for SSH, FTP , Telnet, etc. by automating scripts.
+It can be used for SSH, FTP, Telnet, etc. by automating scripts.

 The use of the module has been demonstrated in following examples:
 1. [Start the interactive python interpreter.](/Explain/python.md)